General Monitoring and Detection Guideline

 Common IDS Tools

-- Snort - Snort is an open source network intrusion prevention and detection system (IDS/IPS) developed by Sourcefire.
-Combining the benefits of signature, protocol, and anomaly-based inspection, Snort is one of the most widely deployed IDS/IPS technology worldwide.
+• Suricata - Suricata is an open source network intrusion prevention and detection system (IDS/IPS).
+Combining the benefits of signature, protocol, and anomaly-based inspection, Suricata is one of the most widely deployed IDS/IPS technologies today.

-- Bro - Bro is an open-source, Unix-based Network Intrusion Detection System (NIDS) that passively monitors network traffic and looks for suspicious activity.
-Bro detects intrusions by first parsing network traffic to extract its application-level semantics and then executing event-oriented analyzers that compare the activity with patterns deemed troublesome.
+• Zeek - Zeek is an open-source, Unix-based Network Intrusion Detection System (NIDS) that passively monitors network traffic and looks for suspicious activity.
+It detects intrusions by first parsing network traffic to extract its application-level semantics and then executing event-oriented analyzers that compare the activity with patterns deemed troublesome.